Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain: Sverre Langfeldt

-From May-1942 until Aug.-1942 a British able seaman by the name Thomas Patrick Shaw sailed with this ship.
-He had previously served with Lab, after having been torpedoed when serving on Rym.
+From May-1942 until Aug.-1942 a British able seaman by the name Thomas Patrick Shaw served on this ship.
+He had previously served on Lab, after having been torpedoed when serving on Rym.
 If anyone remembers this man, please contact me at the address provided at the end of this page - see my text for Hallfried for picture and more details on him, including some of his other WW II and post war ships.

 Her voyages are listed on these original images from the Norwegian National Archives: